gurpsdomain/GurpsyMcGurpsFace/README.md

 ## Deploying to GitHub Page

-Pushing your commits to the masters will publish the app the GitHub pages.
+Pushing your commits to the master will publish the app to GitHub pages.

 ## Further help